cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Renew and Revoke Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.
+In the last challenge you will "Renew and Revoke Database Credentials"
 * This challenge has them extend the liftime of generated credentials with Vault's `sys/leases/renew` endpoint.
 * They will also revoke credentials with Vault's `sys/leases/revoke` endpoint.